 The CAAA will forward a cheque for the amount of the operating funds to the principal researcher.
 Normally, the cheque will be payable to the university or college for retention on your behalf in a grant account.
 If overhead costs cannot be avoided, applicants should contact the Chair of the Committee to make alternative arrangements.
 The researcher may only charge to the grant expenses that are directly related to achieving the objectives of the grant and generally consistent with the expected costs described in the research proposal.
 Course release funds may not be reallocated to research expenses and research funds may not be reallocated to provide a course release.
 Funds may not be reallocated from other expected uses to purchase computer hardware or software that were not requested in the research proposal.

-Research and travel funds will be available to the investigator(s) until the deadline specified in the award letter.
+Research funds will be available to the investigator(s) until the deadline specified in the award letter.
 After this deadline, it is expected that any unspent research monies will be returned to the CAAA.
-Any remaining travel funds will automatically be returned to the CAAA.
 Requests to extend the deadline must be submitted in writing, no later than six months after the completion date noted in the award letter.
 All such requests should be directed to the Research Chair, and will be granted at his/her discretion.

 The researcher will give appropriate credit to the CAAA and the organization which provided the funds for the research project in any papers and publications resulting from it.